 New Type Infrastructure: Industrial Policy for the Digital Age

-New Type Infrastructure is China’s major industrial policy framework for digital infrastructure.
+China’s New Type Infrastructure is the Party’s core industrial policy framework for the digital age.

 Source: National Data Administration website.
 Liu Liehong, “Using Advanced Data Infrastructure to Support the Construction of Digital China, Seeking Truth, March 01, 2026.